 Sexual Assault and Harassment

-Stott’s College has zero tolerance for sexual assault and harassment and believe it is the right of every student and staff member to feel safe and respected at all times.
-Stott’s is committed to supporting students and staff affected by sexual assault or harassment wherever it has taken place.
+Acknowledge Education trading as Stott’s College has zero tolerance for sexual assault and harassment and believe it is the right of every student and staff member to feel safe and respected at all times.
+Acknowledge Education is committed to supporting students and staff affected by sexual assault or harassment wherever it has taken place.

-- Persistent unwanted sexual advances or requests to go out
+- unwanted invitations to go out on dates;

 If you or someone you know is hurt or in immediate danger, call for help: